 What are The Complications that Gum Pockets Causes?

-If what causes gum pockets is left untreated, it can lead to several complications.
-The complications include:
+How bad is gingivitis?
+If what causes gum pockets is left untreated, it can progress and lead to several complications, such as:

 - Pain with chewing.